 - Leaking Coils or Low Refrigerant

 An evaporator coil may start to leak because of corrosion of the metal or damaged seams.
 When a coil becomes damaged, it starts leaking refrigerant.
-Low refrigerant can cause a variety of problems, not just for the evaporator coil but the HVAC system as a whole.
+Low refrigerant can cause a variety of problems, not just for the coil but the HVAC system as a whole.
 If someone thinks that their coil is leaking or low on refrigerant, the best thing they can do is call an HVAC technician.
 The HVAC technician will be able to check the refrigerant level and rule out whether or not the person’s evaporator coil may be leaking.
-If it is, they may be encouraged to replace their evaporator coil by the HVAC technician.
+If it is, they may be encouraged to replace their coil by the HVAC technician.
 If it isn’t then they can rule out that the evaporator coil is leaking.
 This can save them time and money when trying to troubleshoot what is going on with their evaporator coil.

 - Freezing Coils

 Evaporator coils can freeze over due to plenty of reasons.
 The most common one mentioned is low outdoor temperatures, but coils can also freeze over due to low refrigerant as mentioned above, dirty AC filters, and clogged evaporator coils.
-Usually when an evaporator coil freezes the freezing is a symptom, not the direct cause of why the evaporator coil is not working.
+Usually when an evaporator coil freezes the freezing is a symptom, not the direct cause of why it is not working.
 When the coils freeze over, the best thing that can be done is have an HVAC technician look at the system.

 - Dirty Coils